• Home

 Abus Bordo 6000 unfolded

-Folding locks: thin plates and lots of moving parts = less secure
+Folding locks: thin plates and lots of moving parts = potential vulnerabilities

-So they tend to be slightly less secure than u-locks that have the same Sold Secure rating.
-This is because the plates are thinner than u-lock shackles and the rivets are susceptible to drilling or shearing attacks.
+Most importantly: because the plates are thinner than u-lock shackles and the rivets are susceptible to drilling or shearing attacks, low quality folding locks tend to be very low security.

 Choosing the Best Folding Bike Lock for you

 The question is which one should you buy?
-Well, finding the best folding bike lock for is a simple, two step process...
+Well, finding the best bike lock for your circumstances is a simple, two-step process...

 Step 1: Find the right security level